- What Is Teenage Rhinoplasty?

 Over 60% of Dr. Weintraub’s practice is comprised of complex redos of surgeries performed by other offices.
 Such procedures always involve difficult issues, since there exist not only the limitations of a patient’s own anatomy, but also the limitations of another surgeon’s aesthetic, and the scar tissue that has developed as a result.
 Patients seek Dr. Weintraub from all over the world to correct their aesthetic problems.
 He takes great pride in getting the best results, and always enjoys the challenges of such procedures.

 Last, Dr. Weintraub will not hesitate to turn patients away if he feels they are not good candidates for surgery.
 If a surgery is not in someone’s best interest, he will be the first to say so.
 However, when a patient is a good candidate, the results produced by Dr. Weintraub can be magical, and he feels that it is an honor to give patients a gift they can enjoy for the rest of their lives.

 Dr. Weintraub and his staff will be happy to discuss a teenage rhinoplasty with you.
 Please call our New York City office for a private consultation.
 We hope you look forward to our warm welcome and the opportunity for us to help you make an educated and confident decision.

-CLICK HERE to contact our office today and set up your consultation for teenage rhinoplasty.
+Contact our office today to set up your consultation for teenage rhinoplasty.